ufukty/gohandlers/README.md

 gohandlers [command] <command args>

 commands:
-    bindings : Produces a file contains Build and Parse methods for binding types client   : Produces a file contains Client and its methods mock     : Produces a file contains Client mock and an interface list     : Produces a file contains ListHandlers function/methods yaml     : Produces a yaml file contains handler paths and methods for non-Go clients
+		bindings : Produces a file contains Build and Parse methods for binding types client   : Produces a file contains Client and its methods list     : Produces a file contains ListHandlers function/methods mock     : Produces a file contains Client mock and an interface validate : Produces a file contains Validate methods for request binding types version  : Prints version
+		yaml     : Produces a yaml file contains handler paths and methods for non-Go clients

 Run to get help on specific command, where available:
     gohandlers [command] --help